 There's a lot of secondary and tertiary impacts that flow from just those three major phenomena.
 Over the coming months, as markets reopen and another round of stimulus kicks in, we feel like there's a reasonable chance of a rerun akin to the 'taper tantrum' of 2013 when the US Federal Reserve hinted that it couldn't hoover up bonds forever.
 Investors worried about rising yields, so started selling bonds aggressively, while the US Federal Reserve stepped in to buy them and calm things down.
-Another bout of this sort of thing wouldn't be great for any sort of asset in the short term, so we're sitting on a little more cash than usual as we wait to see how the first stages of the global reopening go.
+Another bout of this sort of thing wouldn't be great for any sort of asset in the short term.